hivesolutions/netius/README.md

 **Fast and readable async non-blocking network apps**

-Netius is a Python network library that can be used for the rapid creation of asynchronous non-blocking servers and clients.
+Netius is a Python network library that can be used for the rapid creation of asynchronous, non-blocking servers and clients.
 It has no dependencies, it's cross-platform, and brings some sample netius-powered servers out of the box, namely a production-ready WSGI server.